Skip to main content

 For components that need different client vs. server implementations, use .client.jsx and .server.jsx suffixes (e.g., HelloWorld.client.jsx and HelloWorld.server.jsx).

-Redux Structure (With --redux Option)
+Legacy Redux Structure (Hidden --redux Path)

 app/javascript/